mpruna/prasleas/_posts/2020-05-17-Jenkins-Covid-Analytics-Automation.md

 ![Img](../assets/img/geo_df.png)

-The "geometry" column in our dataset contains Polygon county boundries, each corresponding to a different region in Romania.
+The "geometry" column in our dataset contains Polygon county boundaries, each corresponding to a different region in Romania.
 There are different geometry type and the most common are: Point, LineString, or Polygon.

 ![Img](../assets/img/geo_shapes.png)